-Q4.
+Q5.
 How long will it take for a date to be set for my assessment?

 This is dependent on the availability of an external examiner.
 External examiners volunteer to undertake examinations and allocation depends on factors including examiner availability, geographical location and discipline specialism.
 It could be up to two months from receipt of your application form.
+Please apply well in advance of your preferred date in order for the Institute to appoint an external examiner.